 Most national governments grant patents to invention owners, providing an exclusive right of limited duration to prevent unauthorised use.
 Most also register trade marks without term limits (but subject to renewal).
 Original industrial designs are also given an exclusive right for a set period

 In most countries, the national Patent Office is responsible for granting these registrations.

 Australia’s registered patent attorneys have the right of privilege in their communication with clients on intellectual property matters.

 The Role of Trade Marks Attorneys

 Australia’s trade marks attorneys are registered to practice under Australian Commonwealth legislation, namely the Trade Marks Act 1995 (Cth) and Trade Marks Regulations 1995 (Cth).
-They are subject to the disciplinary control of the Professional Standards Board.
+They are subject to the disciplinary control of the Trans Tasman IP Attorneys Board.
 There is an official Australian Register of Trade Marks Attorneys which can be found by clicking here.